Unemployment Benefits For Seasonal Layoffs

 What are Unemployment Benefits?

-Most employers pay unemployment insurance so employees who lose their jobs or are laid off can receive temporary unemployment benefits.
-While your state administers the benefits, you are responsible to file a weekly claim for the benefits.
+Most employers pay unemployment insurance so employees who lose their jobs or are laid off can receive temporary benefits.
+While your state administers the benefits, you are responsible for filing a weekly claim to continue receiving payments.

 How to Qualify for Unemployment